traeger/interactiveJS/README.md

 Based on the parser of UglifyJS (https://github.com/mishoo/UglifyJS), thanks for the great work!

+install
+===
+* fork https://github.com/traeger/interactiveJS into a directory of your choice /interactiveJS.
+* fork https://github.com/mishoo/UglifyJS into /interactiveJS/lib/UglifyJS
+  (such that uglify-js.js lies in /interactiveJS/lib/UglifyJS/uglify-js.js)

 License
 ===
 interactivJS is released under the BSD license: